dcollaguazo/ScrapingBlogAbiertoAlPublico/README.md

 # ScrapingBlogAbiertoAlPublico
-Probando Scrapy para obtener el contenido del blog Abierto al Público.
+Testing the python library Scrapy to get the contents of the IDB blogs.

-# Lenguaje de programación
+# Programming Language
 Python 3.6.5

-# Instalación
+# Installation
-Las dependencias de esta clase se encuentran en el archivo requirements.txt
+All dependencies are in requirements.txt

-# ¿Cómo utilizarlo?
+# How to use it?
-Utilizando la línea de comandos, navegar a la carpeta *blog_abierto_al_publico* y ejecutar el siguiente comando:
+Navigate to the folder blog_abierto_al_publico* and in the command prompt write:
-- scrapy crawl abierto -o output.json
+- scrapy crawl NAME OF SPIDER -o output.json

-# Licencia
+# Licence
 MIT License